pivotal/docs-tap/namespace-provisioner/default-resources.hbs.md

 # Default resources

-This topic describes the resources that are templated in the default-resources secret for the different installation profile and supply chain value combinations.
+This topic tells you about the resources that are templated in the default-resources secret for the different installation profile and supply chain value combinations.

 Namespace Provisioner is installed as part of the standard installation profile.
 The default set of